Medical Coding Specialist Program Overview

 - Medical coders organize and manage health information data.
 In medical coding, the “coding” refers to transforming the written or verbal description of diseases, injuries and procedures into numerical designations.
 This is one of the few healthcare occupations that require little contact with patients.
 Typical job titles include: Medical coding specialist, insurance coder, claims specialist and international classification of diseases/CPT coder.

 - Where can I work as a medical coder?

 - Medical coding specialists typically work a 40-hour week.
 The working conditions are generally pleasant and within comfortable offices.
-MTI’s Medical Coding Specialist Program provides the skills and knowledge required for entry-level positions normally available in medical offices, clinics, hospitals and insurance companies.
+Delta Tech’s Medical Coding Specialist Program provides the skills and knowledge required for entry-level positions normally available in medical offices, clinics, hospitals and insurance companies.